axelerant/testimonials-widget/readme.txt

 == Notes ==

 * Default and Gravatar image size is based upon Thumbnail size in Media Settings
-* Migration from from pre-2.0.0 custom table to new custom post type is automatic
 * Review schema [structured data testing tool](http://www.google.com/webmasters/tools/richsnippets)
 * When plugin is uninstalled, all data and settings are deleted if "Remove Plugin Data on Deletion" is checked in Settings